D-WIS/AdviceComposer/DWIS.AdviceComposer.ROPAdvisorWithRigActionPlanFeature.Test/Readme.md

 Each of these values vary through time using a sinusoidal function, which parameters are taken from the configuration file.

-The semantic of each of these values is declared to support the feature `CuttingsTransportFeature`.
+The semantic of each of these values is declared to support the feature `RigActionPlanFeature`.

 ## Getting started (internal)
 If you have created the docker image yourself, here is the procedured.

 The `docker run` command for windows is:
 ```
-docker run --name ropadvisorcuttings -v C:\Volumes\DWISAdvisorROPCuttings:/home dwisadvicecomposerropadvisorwithcuttingstransportfeaturetest:latest
+docker run --name ropadvisorrap -v C:\Volumes\DWISAdvisorROPRAP:/home dwisadvicecomposerropadvisorwithrigactionplanfeaturetest:latest
 ```
-where `C:\Volumes\DWISAdvisorROPCuttings` is any folder where you would like to access the config.json file that is used to configure the application.
+where `C:\Volumes\DWISAdvisorROPRAP` is any folder where you would like to access the config.json file that is used to configure the application.

 and the `docker run` command for linux is:
 ```
-docker run --name ropadvisorcuttings -v /home/Volumes/DWISAdvisorROPCuttings:/home dwisadvicecomposerropadvisorwithcuttingstransportfeaturetest:latest
+docker run --name ropadvisorrap -v /home/Volumes/DWISAdvisorROPRAP:/home dwisadvicecomposerropadvisorwithrigactionplanfeaturetest:latest
 ```
-where `/home/Volumes/DWISAdvisorROPCuttings` is any directory where you would like to access the config.json file that is used to configure the application.
+where `/home/Volumes/DWISAdvisorROPRAP` is any directory where you would like to access the config.json file that is used to configure the application.

 ## Configuration